BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 ## Where is my proxy?

-In this article, we demonstrate how to obtain, verify and implement python scrapper for free proxies by using python libraries [requests](https://docs.python-requests.org/en/master/), selenium, BeautifulSoup and NumPy.
+In this article, we demonstrate how to obtain, verify and implement python proxy scraper for free proxies by using python libraries [requests](https://docs.python-requests.org/en/master/), Selenium, BeautifulSoup and NumPy.
+In particular, we utilize requests which is a python http library that allows for the usage of proxies and multi-threading.

-## Python check proxy with requests
+## Python proxy scraper with requests

-Requests is a python http library that allows for the usage of proxies and multi-threading.

-To implement the python script to work with proxies we first need to check those proxy servers are compatible with the target website.
+To effectively implement python proxy scraper, we first need to check whether the proxy servers are compatible with the target website.
 Hence, we create a python scraper that collects the proxy server list from https://free-proxy-list.net/ and saves only those that work with our target.

 ```python